 Group Dialogue

-Dialogue groups are offered in the afternoon during retreats, and also take place outside of retreat, usually on Tuesdays or Saturdays.
+Dialogue groups are offered in the afternoon during retreats, and also take place outside of retreat, during Quiet Weeks.
 They are an open forum for exploring anyone’s questions, observations, or insights.

 Dialogue is a way of looking and inquiring together—of wondering and being curious about what is here right now.
 It is different from a discussion group where we share what we already know.
 The spirit of group dialogue is that of exploration and discovery, of being open to the freshness of not knowing.